 The Picos mountains, Los Picos d’Europa (the peaks of Europe), are a hiker and adventurers dream.
 The highest peak reaches 2,650 metres with many others around the 2,500-metre mark.

-Covadonga, part of the Cangas de Onis municipality is situated in the Picos National Park and is a great base to stay for adventures in the Picos mountains.
+Covadonga is part of the Cangas de Onis municipality and is in the Picos National Park.
+It’s a great base to stay for adventures in the Picos mountains.

 The Covadonga lakes are known as one of the most beautiful parts of these Northern Spain mountains.
 However, word of this has spread and the only way to reach them, at least in summer, is to take a tour bus up there as police close the road to cars.

 Roads in the Picos are windy and extremely narrow and even the smallest sounding of journeys will take a long time.
 Allow for this in your plans and enjoy the scenery stopping off for breaks every now and again as you travel through this stunning area of Spain.

 The Cable Car at Fuenté De costs 15.50 Euros for a return ticket.
-At the top there are a walking trails and also a hotel.
+At the top, there are walking trails and also a hotel.
 The views over the mountains are spectacular on a sunny day, but remember to pack a lightweight fleece and waterproofs just in case!

 Covadonga to Santander